 Update your graphics drivers

 Old or wrong graphics drivers can mess with the Media Player.
-Keeping them updated can avoid these issues.
-To update your graphics drivers:
+Try to update your graphics drivers and see if it fixes the issue:

 After updating, restart your PC and see if the media player is now stable.